TrinhLab/modcell-hpc/test/README.md

 - 1 : Basic test with beta = 0
 - 2 : Basic test with beta > 0
 - 3 : Test reading from an initial population
+- 4 : Basic test with beta = 0 + MPI